fulkast/SelfDrivingCarND/CarND-LaneLines-P1/write_up_draft.md

 My pipeline begins with the input image in RGB format.
 An example is shown below which was extracted from the challenge video.

 ![alt text][raw_input_image]

+Assuming that the lanes are either white or yellow, I proceed with transforming the image to the HSV space where the yellow color may be easily singled out.
+To isolate the white color information, I converted the original image into grayscale where the intensity can be used to find white colors.
+The following two images show the yellow and white masks respectively,

+![alt text][yellow_mask]

+![alt text][white_mask]

+Using the bitwise-or operation the two masks are summed together to produce a mask that retains the yellow and white information as seen below.

+The final mask:
+![alt text][white_mask]

+The masked input image:

 ###2.
 Identify potential shortcomings with your current pipeline